 Some bus timetables can be looked up on the Arriva website.
-For example, the Bol to Supetar route which takes 55/1 hour 10 minutes (depending on the number of stops).
+For example, the Bol to Supetar route takes 55/1 hour 10 minutes (depending on the number of stops).
 In summer, this route operates around 10 times a day each way, with stops in places such as Praznica, Pucisca, Postira, Splitska, Njive and Nerezisca.

 Arriva also operate buses from Supetar to Milna (journey time: 20 minutes) and Supetar to Sumartin (1 hour 15 minutes), for example – again, check timetables on their website.